SkylineCommunications/dataminer-docs-connectors/connector/doc/Advantech_ADAM6050_SNMP.md

 - **Get community string**: Community string for reading device values (default: *public*).
 - **Set community string**: Community string for writing values to the device (default: *private*).

-### Initialization

-No additional configuration of parameters is necessary upon element creation.

-### Redundancy

-There is no redundancy defined.

 ### Web Interface

 The web interface is accessible when the client machine has network access to the device.

 ## How to use

-Upon creation and configuration, the connector enables real-time monitoring and control of input and output values for the Advantech ADAM6050 device.
-It retrieves device data over SNMP and displays it in DataMiner, allowing operators to manage device statuses effectively.
+When an element has been created with this connector, you will be able to monitor and control input and output values for the Advantech ADAM6050 device in real time.
+The connector will retrieve device data over SNMP and display it in DataMiner, allowing you to manage device statuses effectively.